VolkovLabs/business-custom/README.md

 ## Introduction

-The Business App includes a Docker image with customized Grafana and an application plugin.
+The Business Customization is a Docker image with customized Grafana.

 ## Customization